its-me-bauddha/Netflix-GPT/README.md

 - Update Profile API
 - BugFix: Sign up userName and displayProfile picture update
 - BugFix: If the user is not logged in Redirect /browse to Login Page and vice-versa
+- Unsubscribe to the onAuthStateChanged callback
+- Add hardcoded values to the constant file

 ## Features